SaadHaider708/react-vite-CC-Form/README.md

 git clone https://github.com/SaadHaider708/react-vite-cc-form.git
 ```

 or just download the zip file, extranct it and open the project folder with your IDE then proceed to the next step.

-When you project is clonned you can open it up using your IDE and run this command in your terminal which will install all the required dependencies
+When your project is cloned you can open it up using your IDE and run this command in your terminal which will install all the required dependencies
 ```bash
 npm install
 ```